bishtamit-zz/django-searchable-encrypted-fields/README.md

 **SearchField with EncryptedField:**

-The same goes for SearchFields: add the new SearchField and Encrypted field to the model.
-Then do a data-migration to transfer data from the old field to the SearchField (the SearchField will populate the EncryptedField automatically).
+The same goes for SearchFields: add the new SearchField and new Encrypted field to the model.
+Then do a data-migration to transfer data from the old field to the SearchField (the SearchField will populate the new EncryptedField automatically).

+**IMPORTANT!** Never add a SearchField and point it to an **existing** EncryptedField, or you will lose all your data!
 ## Generating Encryption Keys
 You can use `secrets` from the standard library.
 It will print appropriate hex-encoded keys to the terminal, ready to be used in `settings.FIELD_ENCRYPTION_KEYS` or as a hash_key for a SearchField:
 ```shell